lesansley/foodtypes/README.md

 ## Getting Started

+Migrate and seed a Postgres database with the following command

 ```
-npm run dev
+npm run startup
 ```

-Runs the app in development mode.

-At startup a Postgres database structure is created through migrations and seeded with data.
-The seeding files can be accessed in `./data`.
+The seeding files are `.csv` format and can be accessed in `./data`.

 A Postgres extension is required to be installed manually.
 Follow these instructions.